Jamstack: another buzzword or the future of web development?Serge Korzh

 Moreover, you can deal with some services being unavailable or broken without stopping the whole website.
 Let's say you have user reviews managed by a custom service and its server suddenly went down.
 No big deal, as the rest of the website will function just fine while you're fixing the issue!

 The 500 Internal Server Error is a popular "feature" of server-side rendered websites.
-Source: Symphony docs
+Source: Symfony docs

 When Jamstack isn't a good option for you